Appian Process Mining Now Available

 Appian takes customers from process discovery to workflow design and automation in one unified platform

-McLEAN, Va., Jan.
-24, 2022 /PRNewswire/ -- Appian (NASDAQ: APPN) today announced the general availability of Appian Process Mining, the easiest way to identify and address workflow bottlenecks.
+SYDNEY, Jan.
+27, 2022 /PRNewswire/ -- Appian (NASDAQ: APPN) today announced the general availability of Appian Process Mining, the easiest way to identify and address workflow bottlenecks.
 Now organizations can discover process inefficiencies, and then design and automate those workflows in a unified platform.
 With the addition of native process mining, Appian delivers the world's most complete low-code platform.

 Appian takes you from discovering a new process, to designing it, to automating it in a single, unified low-code platform.